deepanshs/mrsimulator/docs/introduction/getting_started.rst

 simulations the spectrum obtained from the Fourier transform of a Bloch decay signal, i.e., one-pulse and acquire.
-You can use the code below to create the Method object intialized with attributes whose names should be relatively familar to a NMR spectroscopist.
+You can use the code below to create the Method object intialized with attributes whose names should be relatively familar to an NMR spectroscopist.

 .. plot::
     :context: close-figs